FAIR2-for-research-software/git-with-it/learners/setup.md

 ### Adding Keys to GitHub (All OSs)

-Once you have created your SSH key you need to copy it to your account, got to _Settings > SSh and GPG Keys_ and click on the _New SSH key_ button.
+Once you have created your SSH key you need to copy it to your account, got to _Settings > SSH and GPG Keys_ and click on the _New SSH key_ button.
 Enter a name for your key, set the **Key type** to _Authenticaion Key_ and paste your public key (the contents of the file ending in `.pub`) into the **Key** box then click the _Add SSH key_ button.